justinsgithub/Oh-My-LazyVim/README.md

 - can make pull requests for any fixes or plugins you would like to add, but please include plugin config for lua spec and test first

-- add plugin in its own file inside oh-my-lazyvim/plugins directory
+- add plugin in its own file inside oh-my-lazyvim/plugins/{category}/\_{myplugin}.lua directory, in the category directory you think fits best

 - please do not perform updates, lazy-lock should only have a change for the new plugin you are adding

-- a big priority is creating strong LSP configs specific to each language and different frameworks
+- a big priority is creating strong LSP configs specific to each language and different frameworks, as well as stability (no plugins randomly breaking)